orbingol/NURBS-Python/docs/basics.rst

 parametric space, the getters/setters have a suffix of ``_u`` and ``_v``; such as ``knotvector_u`` and ``knotvector_v``.

+For setting up the control points, please refer to the :doc:`control points manager <module_cpmanager>` documentation.

 Please refer to the :doc:`Examples Repository <examples_repo>` for surface examples.

 Working with the volumes